 The Bose Connect app is excellent with a well planned layout and useful functions like Party Mode for connecting other speakers to get louder or Stereo Mode for using multiple speakers for a more immersive sound.

 That said the speaker itself does have the Bose multi-function button for easy play, pause and skip functions, minus the app.
-This lets you access the Google Assistant or Siri on your phone even when that is in another room.
-But, yes, the smart assistant won’t work without a button tap to activate it.
+This lets you access the Google Assistant or Siri on your phone even when that is in another room - there's also now an official Bose Alexa skill but this is having some teething problems.
+And, yes, the smart assistant won’t work without a button tap to activate it.
 All that said, the finish on the top gets mucky from hands pretty quickly so be warned this isn’t an ideal way to use a smart assistant if you’re cooking.